segmentio/segment-docs/guides/best-practices/cross-channel-tracking.md

 ![](../images/asset_WyEIhjxB.png)

-“Owned” marketing encompasses all activities you have full control over.
+"Owned" marketing encompasses all activities you have full control over.
 It can be further split into first- and second-party data.
 First-party data is customer data generated on your site or in your app.
-Second-party data is customer data generated when your customers interact with your email or push notifications (e.g. “Email Opened”, “Push Notification Received”).
+Second-party data is customer data generated when your customers interact with your email or push notifications (e.g. "Email Opened", "Push Notification Received").

-“Earned” marketing is when publications, newsletters or blogs organically create some content that refers to or promotes you.
+"Earned" marketing is when publications, newsletters or blogs organically create some content that refers to or promotes you.

 Paid acquisition, like display ads or embedded advertorials, don’t exist on your domain.
-To track the inbound traffic from both “earned” and paid acquisition sources, we use UTM parameters (and deep links if you’re directing a customer to a specific screen in your mobile app that has the product to purchase).
+To track the inbound traffic from both "earned" and paid acquisition sources, we use UTM parameters (and deep links if you’re directing a customer to a specific screen in your mobile app that has the product to purchase).

 **Track engagement on your email channels**

-While these are still under “owned” marketing, they happen off your domain.
+While these are still under "owned" marketing, they happen off your domain.
 An example is sending an engagement email to your customer base with a call-to-action to visit your store.
-If you’re using Segment and an email or push notification tool on our platform, you can easily collect second-party data such as “Email Sent” and “Push Notification Opened”.
+If you’re using Segment and an email or push notification tool on our platform, you can easily collect second-party data such as "Email Sent" and "Push Notification Opened".

 _Learn more about which_ [email](https://segment.com/catalog#integrations/email) and [push notification tools](https://segment.com/catalog#integrations/push-notifications) _are supported on Segment._